The Last: Naruto the Movie: Release and box office

 The Last was first announced at Jump Festa 2012.
 The film's first trailer premiered on 31 July 2014.
 It was promoted in the lead-up to the Naruto manga finale in Weekly Shōnen Jump, with information announced weekly.
 The film premiere took place on 6 December 2014.
 A limited-edition data book with Kishimoto's one-shot tie-in chapter was distributed with the film.
 Maruo Kyōzuka wrote a novelisation, which was published by Shueisha on 8 December 2014.

 During its first weekend, The Last earned ¥515 million (US$4.35 million) and grossed ¥1.29 billion after three weekends.
 In December 2014, it earned about ¥1.75 billion ($14.76 million) and became the franchise's top-grossing feature film.
 By January 2016, the film had grossed ¥2 billion ($16.9 million).

 Aniplex released the Japanese DVD on 22 July 2015, which sold 18,565 copies in that country.
 It was one of 2016's bestselling DVDs in Japan, selling 34,687 copies.
 On 29 December 2016, the film aired on TV Tokyo at 1:30 a.m. and received a rating of 1.4 percent.

 It was released by Madman Entertainment in Australia and New Zealand.
 In North America, Viz Media and Eleven Arts screened the film in 21 theaters on 20 February 2015.
 Viz released the DVD and Blu-ray versions on 6 October 2015.

 Legacy

+In Charapedia polls, Naruto's love confession towards Hinata remained as one of the most popular ones.
 After The Last's post-credits scene, a trailer for the next film has been shown, featuring Naruto and Hinata's son — Boruto Uzumaki, Sasuke and Sakura's daughter — Sarada Uchiha, and the rest of the new generation.
 For its fighting game Naruto Shippuden: Ultimate Ninja Storm 4, CyberConnect2 added Naruto, Sasuke, Sakura, and Hinata in their forms from The Last to the game's playable characters.
-Shō Hinata wrote a light novel, Konoha Hiden: The Perfect Day for a Wedding (2015), in which Kakashi tasks the cast with finding the best gift for Naruto and Hinata's wedding.
+Shō Hinata wrote a light novel, Konoha Hiden: The Perfect Day for a Wedding (2015), which was later adapted into the Naruto anime's final season, in which Kakashi tasks the cast with finding the best gift for Naruto and Hinata's wedding.
 Toneri returns in the anime series Boruto: Naruto Next Generations, and he is interested in Boruto's growth.